Feast your eyes on shop windows decked out with festive lights, glam displays, augmented reality and more.

 Fairmont Royal York

-The windows at Fairmont Royal York are, by far, my favourite displays in the city.
-The detail and attention put into each window are hard to beat.
-Gold dominates as the primary colour of the displays, each window slightly different from the next but still playing well together.
-If you're into dazzling twinkling displays like I am, you will love what they have in store.
+Gold typically dominates as the primary colour of the displays, and each Front Street window is slightly different from the next but still plays well together.
+If you’re into dazzling twinkling displays like I am, you will love what they have in store.

 Holt Renfrew

-Head to the Bloor-Yorkville neighbourhood for all the glitz and glamour of the season.
 Holt Renfrew really knows how to create displays that dazzle with elegance but still pay homage to the holiday season.
 A coffee and a stroll down Bloor Street, with all the twinkling lights, is the perfect recipe for a romantic date.

 Junction Window Wonderland